 If you have little previous experience with insurance, insurers, and requesting or selecting coverage, it’s even more important than ever for you to find an insurance program that you can use.
 Health Insurance coverage is essential for a disability, and quality coverage is often more expensive and more difficult to find.

-Often employers will have multiple plans to choose among, which is where things can get confusing.
+Often employers will have multiple plans to choose from, which is where things can get confusing.
 There is always a lot of information on these forms – and often the fine print can make things more challenging.

 You do often have the right to go onto COBRA for up to 18 months after losing your job.

 COBRA allows you to keep the insurance coverage even though you no longer are an employee.
 It usually is much more expensive than what you pay when you cost-share with your employer(it’s often close to $800 or so per month, rather than something in or near the low hundreds).

-You do need to call your insurance and do paperwork associated with using COBRA – usually, that information is included in paperwork involved in your separation or is mailed to you shortly after your job loss.
+You do need to call your insurance and do paperwork associated with using COBRA – usually, that information is included in the paperwork involved in your separation or is mailed to you shortly after your job loss.

 Since COBRA is often associated with a loss of income(death of a spouse or loss of job are the two most common reasons to use COBRA), it can be very challenging to maintain your benefits through it.
 Because it is associated with separation from the employer, you now are shouldering 100% of the cost of the health insurance, whereas previously you and your employer were actually sharing the cost, even if you were unaware of this.